bengfarrell/rgf-blog/content/blog/2016-08-11-contempo-cocktail-kickstarter-campaign.md

 ![Contempo cocktail Purple Haze](http://s3.amazonaws.com/thegourmez-wpmedia/2016/08/ContempoCocktails-06-398x500.jpg)

 Sage comes to mind when sniffing, though rosemary and lemon verbena are the primary herbs.
 The vinegar shrub smells nice and makes itself known by elevating the huckleberry's dark berry abyss.
 The lime is near impossible to pick out but beautifully used in that it imparts a pithy bitterness that the tea leaves happily support.
-Love the foggy -- dare I say hazy? -- depths of this drink.
+Love the foggy—dare I say hazy?—depths of this drink.
 4/5 as is, but if I could taste that rye whiskey, it'd earn top marks.

 So…I’m sold!
 Contempo Cocktails captures all the sophistication of a fancy drink made in the heat of a loud, bustling hot spot without the hassle of waiting for the bartender to notice you over the heads of other thirsty patrons.
 It's definitely worth a Kickstarter pledge, and I look forward to trying more in the lounge someday!
 Here's that Kickstarter page ([link again](https://www.kickstarter.com/projects/383933352/contempo-cocktail-company-fresh-modern-unique-nece)), and yes, **obligatory disclaimer**, I received those two bottles as free samples to review on the blog.